-Feeding your dogface puffer with hard-shelled invertebrates will help check the growth of its teeth.
-If you’re not careful, the teeth could grow so large that they prevent the fish from even being able to eat anything.
+Feeding your dogface puffer fish with hard-shelled invertebrates will help check the growth of its teeth.
+If you’re not careful, the teeth could grow so large that they prevent the dog faced puffer fish from even being able to eat anything.
 That is why I recommend only intermediate or advanced aquarists try their hand at caring for man’s best (aquatic) friend.

 Also, if your motivation for keeping these amazing creatures…is that you love the idea of watching a puffer inflate itself…you should probably think again.

 Okay, I’m on your side, it sounds like it would be awesome to see and show off.
 But it’s not good for the fish.
-They obviously only inflate themselves when they are stressed, and things can go wrong when they do.
+Dogface puffer fishes obviously only inflate themselves when they are stressed, and things can go wrong when they do.

 If they may get too much air during this process, they could have trouble shrinking back to normal size and die.
-Which would be a big bummer for both of you, but mostly for your fish.
+Which would be a big bummer for both of you, but mostly for your dog faced puffer.